-Assuming a 10% increase to FEMA's 2019 FIS 100-year flow, the average depth of flooding in majority of the City of De Soto was increased by approximately 1 foot.
+Assuming a 10% increase to FEMA's 2019 FIS 100-year flow, the average depth of flooding in a majority of the City of De Soto was increased by approximately 1 foot.
 These potential future increases in flooded footprint and depth are presented for consideration only and are not utilized in any of the FMP's other analyses or recommendations.
-Figure 6 demonstrates the flood footprint of the City of De Soto with an estimated 10% increase in flows, which shows wider and/or deeper flooding levels in some areas.
+Figure 8 demonstrates the flood footprint of the City of De Soto with an estimated 10% increase in flows, which shows wider and/or deeper flooding levels in some areas.

-Figure 7 demonstrates the change in depths (in feet) with the City of De Soto specifically outlined in black.
+Figure 9 demonstrates the change in depths (in feet) with the City of De Soto specifically outlined in black.

 If trends and literature studies are accurate, the watershed will see increased precipitation in the coming decades, likely worsening the flooding conditions.
 The structures will continue to regularly flood and annual damages will continue to put a strain on the City and County residents and businesses.
+In addition to the economic damages, there will continue to be a risk to the health and safety of De Soto and Jefferson County residents.

-Figure 6.
+Figure 8.
 Flooded footprint in the City of De Soto with a 10% increase in flows when compared to the 2018/2019 FEMA FIS flows

-Figure 7.
+Figure 9.
 Change in depth of flooding in the City of De Soto with a 10% increase in flows when compared to the 2018-2019 FEMA FIS flows